bootstrapworld/curriculum/lessons/Data-Science/codap-exploring/langs/en-us/slides.md

 ---
 {layout="Synthesize"}
-# Numbers & Strings
+# Strings & Numbers

-CODAP knows about many kinds of Numbers, and they behave pretty much the way they do in math.
+CODAP knows about many kinds of Numbers (like Integers, Reals, etc), and they behave pretty much the way they do in math.
+Discuss what students have learned:

 - Numbers and Strings evaluate to themselves.
 - CODAP converts fractions into decimals automatically.
-- Anything in quotes is a String, with one exception: CODAP will convert strings containing only numbers (e.g. “42” but not “42 hello”) into number values.
+- Anything in quotes is a String, with one exception: CODAP will convert strings containing only Numbers (e.g. “42” but not “42 hello”) into Number values.
-- Strings _must_ have quotation marks on both sides.

 <!--Error messages are a way for CODAP to explain what went wrong, and are a helpful way of finding mistakes.
 Emphasize how useful they can be, and why students should read those messages out loud before asking for help.